instrumentisto/rust-incubator/2_idioms/2_5_exhaustivity/README.md

     }
 }
 ```
-It's super easy to forget changing the `Display` implementation when we add a new `state` field.
+It's super __easy to forget changing the `Display` implementation when a new `state` field is added__.

-So, altering the code with exhaustive destructuring allows us to omit such a subtle bug, by breaking in compile-time:
+So, altering the code with __exhaustive destructuring allows to omit such a subtle bug, by breaking in compile-time__:
 ```rust
 impl fmt::Display for Address {
     fn fmt(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result {